-We launched the campaign a week before the Provincial State Election of 2015 in a press-report, which was send to several Dutch media.
+We launched the campaign one week before the Provincial State Election of 2015 in a press-release, which was send to several Dutch media.
 The national hype around our campaign meant we quickly caught the attention of the electoral council (Kiesraad).
 When they told us to “stop the campaign”, we knew we hit a sensitive nerve.

 The Facebook page #ruiljestempas and thereby the campaign was taken offline as of 5:30 p.m. on Thursday the 12th of March 2015, two days after the launch.